alekhyamathukumilli/Project4/README.md

 # CPU Scheduling Algorithms RR and MLFQ
-I was trying to compare the two CPU scheduling algoritmns Round Robin and Multi Level Feedback Queue
+the project is about comparing the two CPU scheduling algoritmns Round Robin and Multi Level Feedback Queue

 The fundamental problem MLFQ tries to address is two-fold.
 First, it